Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays

 To investigate whether the uncertainties estimated with this method are correct, we quantify their coverage, i.e., the expected number of times the MC true values of the parameters fall within the uncertainties.
-This is done by repeating the reconstruction of the same events with different realizations of noise a hundred times.
-We then compare the best-fit likelihood values to the likelihoods of the MC true neutrino arrival direction profiled over the nuisance parameters.
+This is done by repeating the reconstruction of the same event with different realizations of noise 500 times.
+The best-fit likelihood values are then compared to the likelihoods of the MC true neutrino arrival direction profiled over the nuisance parameters.
 According to Wilks' theorem, the $-2\Delta\ln{\mathcal{L}}$ should then follow a $\chi^2$ distribution with two degrees of freedom, which we used to convert the likelihood to uncertainty contours.
-This is shown in Fig.~\ref{fig_scans_and_coverage} (Middle row) and shows good agreement between the expected and real distribution.
-By comparing the integrated $\chi^2$ distribution (from left to right) to the integrated distribution of $-2\Delta\ln{\mathcal{L}}$ values, we obtain the coverage for any confidence level, which is shown in Fig.~\ref{fig_scans_and_coverage} (Bottom row).
+This is shown in Fig.~\ref{fig_scans_and_coverage} (Middle row) and shows good agreement between the expected and real distributions.
+By comparing the integrated $\chi^2$ distribution to the integrated distribution of $-2\Delta\ln{\mathcal{L}}$ values, we obtain the coverage for any confidence level, which is shown in Fig.~\ref{fig_scans_and_coverage} (Bottom row).
 The figure shows that the coverage is correct for all confidence levels.
-Hence, using the likelihood description proposed in this paper, we can obtain uncertainties on reconstructed parameters with correct coverage on an event-by-event basis.
+Hence, using the likelihood proposed in this paper, we obtain uncertainties on the reconstructed parameters with correct coverage on an event-by-event basis.